-The Signs and Struggles of Aspergers in Women
+The Signs and Struggles of Autism in Women

-Women with Asperger’s syndrome are notoriously harder to diagnose than males with the condition.
-As a result, these women often receive several burdensome misdiagnoses before the truth is discovered, if it ever is.
+Women with Autism are can be harder to diagnose than males with the condition, as many practitioners are not familiar with how autism manifests in women.
+As a result, women often receive several misdiagnoses before the truth is discovered, if it ever is.
 Someone you know may be suffering in silence, unaware that they have the condition.
 Fortunately, you may be able to help them by reading this guide.

-The following guide will teach you how to spot the signs of Asperger’s in women.
-If you notice these signs, you can help someone you know to get the help they need to live strong and able.
-If you suspect a woman or girl you know has Asperger’s, look for these signs.
+The following guide will teach you how to spot the signs of Autism in women.
+If you notice these signs, you can help someone you know get the help they need.

 An Aversion to the Social Norm

-Girls and women with Asperger’s often seem unconnected, unconcerned, or even repelled by what is considered normal in their peer group.
-In general, females with Asperger’s have difficulty figuring out what is socially acceptable and why.
+Girls and women with Autism often seem unconnected, unconcerned, or even repelled by what is considered normal in their peer group.
+In general, females with Autism have difficulty figuring out what is socially acceptable and why.
 As a result, they may avoid trying to figure it out altogether.

 Things that are fashionable and feminine hold no appeal for them.
 For example, they're more likely to choose outfits based on how they feel as opposed to how they look.